sandersch/socket2me/berkeley_sockets_api.md

     * `gethostbyname()`,`gethostbyaddr()` - Handle network address mapping between hostnames and IPv4 addresses
     * `getipnodebyname()`,`getipnodebyaddr()` - Handle network address mapping between hostnames and IPv4/IPv6 addresses
     * `getservbyname()` - Identifies services by their humanly readable names

+### Portability and Availability

+  * Written in C but most languages have bindings
+  * Nearly ubiquitous OS support
+  * **You can use sockets without having to know the details of the underlying protocol**
+  * API operates one layer above the protocol implementation